 In fiscal 2020, as a result of both a qualitative and quantitative analysis, certain amounts of previously taxed and untaxed post fiscal 2018 U.K. earnings were no longer considered permanently reinvested.
 Deferred taxes that are a consequence of foreign exchange translation resulting from earnings that are no longer considered permanently reinvested are recorded as a component of foreign currency translation adjustments on the condensed consolidated statements of comprehensive income.
-During the current fiscal year-to-date period, deferred taxes of \$0.2 million have been recorded as a consequence of foreign exchange translation.
+During the fiscal quarter ended April 1, 2023, deferred taxes have been assessed as immaterial related to foreign exchange translation and not recorded.
 Deferred income taxes or foreign withholding taxes, estimated to be \$0.4 million, have not been recorded for other jurisdictions as those earnings are considered to be permanently reinvested.

 On August 16, 2022, the U.S. government enacted the Inflation Reduction Act of 2022 that includes, among other provisions, changes to the U.S. corporate income tax system, including a fifteen percent minimum tax based on "adjusted financial statement income," and a one percent excise tax on net repurchases of stock after December 31, 2022.
-The Company is continuing to evaluate the Inflation Reduction Act and its requirements, as well as the application to its business.
+The Company had net share repurchases of \$17.3 million for the fiscal quarter ended April 1, 2023 resulting in a tax payable of \$0.2 million.
+As the Company's issued and outstanding common stock on the condensed consolidated balance sheet is classified as permanent equity, the excise tax is treated as a specific incremental cost directly attributable to the repurchase.
+As such, the excise tax is charged against the gross proceeds and recorded within equity with an offsetting excise tax liability recognized.